bmait101/bmait-website/content/authors/bmm/_index.md

 highlight_name: false
 ---

-I am a quantitative ecologist at the University of Wisconsin-Madison who uses theory and emerging statistical tools to better understand ecological systems (especially streams, rivers, and lakes), then applies that knowledge to conservation practice.
+I am a quantitative ecologist at the University of Wisconsin-Madison working on freshwater conservation and management.